Parkinson-NP/MIE-2024/README.md

 # License
 ? which one ?
 # Support
-Console inputs and outputs are saved as .txt files in the subdirectory ```MIE_2024/logs```, searchable by their time of execution.
+Console information is saved as .log files in the subdirectory ```mie_2024_logs```, searchable by time of execution.
 Please utilize these logs in the event of unexpected program behavior to localize your issue to a particular script, dependency, or input case.

 For related works and contact information, please visit [our website](https://www.parkinsonlaboratory.com/).